Updated: Jan 31

-Consumption of white eggs is recommended for athletes and those who training intensively.
+The consumption of egg white is recommended for athletes and those who training intensively.
 This ‘myth’ is for example debugged in ‘The Game Changers’ documentary so I don’t feel the need to delve further into the details of animal derived proteins for athletes.

 Let’s look where the eggs are coming from, as I believe many people are not aware of the full process.
 Female chickens have a menstrual cycle, during which a hen's ovary sends a yolk on its path.
 As it moves though the reproductive tract and into the shell gland, the yolk forms into an 'egg white'.
 So your scrambled eggs are the results of her period.

 That moral / palatable aspect of this is very individual and everyone should answer for yourself whether eggs are an acceptable choice.

 What about the nutritional the aspect?

 Dr David Katz (a recognized authority on lifestyle medicine) refers to the egg as a ‘lesser evil’.
 It’s true that it’s better to have a veggie omelette than a doughnut or pastry for breakfast, however Dr Katz clearly indicates that oats with berries are a much better option.

 Dietary Guidelines in the US are tailored for an average American ; consuming a lot of processed foods, where breakfast often consist of pastries consumed on the go.
 This being the case, eggs can seem like an healthy alternative.
 I believe that our ‘quality of life’ is directly linked to our diet so we should aim higher than ‘lesser evil’.
 There is enough evidence that a whole food plant based diet (which doesn’t contain eggs) can help to reduce risk of cardiovascular diseases, cancer or dementia.